MystenLabs/sui/doc/src/learn/object-package-versions.md

 ## Packages

-Move Packages are also stored on-chain and are also versioned, but follow a different versioning scheme to objects because they are immutable from their inception.
+Move packages are also versioned and stored on chain, but follow a different versioning scheme to objects because they are immutable from their inception.
 This means that you refer to package transaction inputs (e.g. the package that a function is from for a move call transaction) by just their ID, and are always loaded at their latest version.

-## User Packages
+### User packages

 Every time you publish or upgrade a package **a new ID is generated**, a newly published package will have its version set to **1**, whereas an upgraded package's version will be one greater than the package it is upgrading.
 Unlike objects, older versions of a package remain accessible even after being upgraded.
 For example, imagine a package `P` that is published and upgraded twice.
 It might be represented in the store as: